 Most of us aren’t very good listeners.
-It may not be interrupting for you, but I’m guessing there is some bad habit you bring to the listening side of your communication.
+Interrupting may not be your Achilles heel, but I’m guessing there is some bad habit you bring to the listening side of your communication.

 Here’s why improving your listening skills are so very important.